serverless/event-gateway/docs/api.md

 ##### CORS

-By default cross-origin resource sharing (CORS) is disabled for `http` subscriptions.
+By default cross-origin resource sharing (CORS) is disabled.
 It can be enabled and configured per-subscription basis.

 Event Gateway handles preflight `OPTIONS` requests for you.
 You don't need to setup subscription for `OPTIONS` method because the Event Gateway will respond with all appropriate headers.